Natalie Frank, a Ph.D in clinical psychology, specializes in pediatrics, health psychology, and behavioral medicine.

 Preschoolers are entering a phase of independence when they begin to strive toward demonstrating a degree of separation and individuation from their parents, which includes searching for ways they can be different.
 This is a particularly vulnerable time for children to fall prey to online predators since the very nature of a caregiver saying “no” means the child will consider doing whatever it is they’ve been forbidden to do.

-At this stage their development across domains enable them to handle many simple internet activities on their own.
+At this stage, their development across domains enables them to handle many simple internet activities on their own.
 However, just because they can, does not mean they should.
 It is always best that a concerned adult be available to check in with the child or remain in the room with them to monitor what they are accessing and what information they are returning to cyberspace.

 Children Age 6-9 and the Internet